OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:9

-After saying this, he remained in Galilee.
+After he spoke these words, he stayed in Galilee.

 ---